LiberTEM/LiberTEM/docs/source/releasing.rst

     # Release checklist

-    Issues to be considered for this release:
+    Issues and pull requests to be considered for this release:

     * #XXX
     * #YYY